ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 I'd hit a point of diminishing returns with my configuration.
 My setup was good, but I knew it could be better.
 I wanted more, but I had also reached the limits of my knowledge and capacity with the Vial software.

 To get to the next level, I needed to go back to school.
-I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design; a rich tapestry of flexibility.
+I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design.
 By stripping away so many keys and adding thumb keys to (somewhat) compesnate, the Planck forces you to fundamentally reconsider the layout.
 Where does Enter go?
 Backspace?
 Where's the fucking right Shift?
-How do you remember where all the symbols are‽
+How do you remember where all the symbols are‽‽

 There are no easy answers, no one-size-fits-all solution.
 Not even close.
 The only way is a descent into the keyboard dark arts: the world of advanced QMK programming.
-This isn't just remapping keys, it's an entire programming language for your keyboard.
+This isn't just remapping keys and adding layers, it's an entire programming language for your keyboard.
 We're talking tap-hold timing intricacies that let home row keys double as fast-access modifiers, leader sequences that turn your keyboard into a command center, dynamic on-the-fly custom macros, and layering schemes so complex they'd make an Inception architect's head spin.
 Things no sane person using a standard layout would ever want or need.
 The result is a layout that is custom-fitted like leather to each typist.

 It's that knowledge I was after.
 The Planck wasn't just a keyboard: it was an internship, a trial by fire in these dark arts.
 A vision quest.

-*Aso*, this brings us to the crux of my reasoning for buying the Planck: sometimes you have to break something so that you can build it back better and stronger.
+And this, my friends, this is crux of my reasoning for buying the Planck: sometimes you have to break something so that you can build it back better and stronger.
 I knew going in that this would be painful.
 I knew I'd hate it.
 But to truly master the 60%, I needed to go beyond it: I needed a keyboard that would force me to rethink the basics and teach me the the art of QMK.

 And that's exactly what the Planck did.